![]() |

 other words, this is it!
 We can live a

-life with meaning, a life with purpose, and learn from the highs and lows along
+life with meaning, a life with purpose, and learn from both the highs and lows along

 Speaking